 Impeccably simple, yet satisfyingly complex…Gorogoa isn’t just a game – it’s a work of art, expressing itself through soulful, charming illustrations and distinguished puzzle mechanics.”

 Gorogoa’s claim of a new kind of storytelling is extremely attractive to me.
-The vibe and feel of the game is very relaxed and the puzzles seem more casual, but in a great way.
+The vibe and feel of the game are very relaxed and the puzzles seem more casual, but in a great way.
 I really enjoy this newer take on these types of games.
 I hope experiencing this mix of creativity and puzzle will make way for more indie developers and games of this type.

 15.)
 The Gardens Between